andyklimczak/andystreambrowser/README.md

 ## paging (will_paginate)

-Pagination was rather straight forward to add to the page.
-Calling these GETS by virtual box took a little while, so that is why the page size is so small.
+Pagination was rather straight forward to add.
+Page size is small to help with loading of the main page.

 ## user interface (bootstrap)